junxit/us-congress-bills-114/bill.md

   > - **(b)** *Limiting disclosure of predictive modeling technologies* In implementing such provisions under such section 4241 with respect to covered algorithms (as defined in subsection (c)), the following shall apply:
   >   - **(1)** *Nonapplication of FOIA* The covered algorithms used or developed for purposes of such section (including by the Secretary or a State (or an entity operating under a contract with a State)) shall be exempt from disclosure under section 552(b)(3) of title 5, United States Code.
   >   - **(2)** *Limitation with respect to use and disclosure of information by State agencies*
-  >     - **(A)** *In general* A State agency may not use or disclose covered algorithms used or developed for purposes of such section except for purposes of administering the State plan (or a waiver of the plan) under the Medicaid program under title XIX or the State child health plan (or a waiver of the plan) under the Children’s Health Insurance Program under title XXI, including by enabling an entity operating under a contract with a State to assist the State to identify or prevent waste, fraud and abuse with respect to such programs.
+  >     - **(A)** *In general* A State agency may not use or disclose covered algorithms used or developed for purposes of such section except for purposes of administering the State plan (or a waiver of the plan) under the Medicaid program under title XIX or the State child health plan (or a waiver of the plan) under the Children’s Health Insurance Program under title XXI, including by enabling an entity operating under a contract with a State to assist the State to identify or prevent waste, fraud, and abuse with respect to such programs.
   >     - **(B)** *Information security* A State agency shall have in effect data security and control policies that the Secretary finds adequate to ensure the security of covered algorithms used or developed for purposes of such section 4241 and to ensure that access to such information is restricted to authorized persons for purposes of authorized uses and disclosures described in subparagraph (A).
   >     - **(C)** *Procedural requirements* State agencies to which information is disclosed pursuant to such section 4241 shall adhere to uniform procedures established by the Secretary.
   > - **(c)** *Covered algorithm defined* In this section, the term “covered algorithm”—